evilandrex/raided-loa/src/index.md

 determine the exact cause of performance differences without more detailed data.
 This means that the data should be used as a rough guide of relative balance and not an exact representation of the true ranks of each build.

+## Acknowledgements

+Thanks to Faust for providing the logs and the API.
+Thanks to Snow for creating Lost Ark Logs.
+Thanks for PoisonSandwich and Kennethyu for inspiration and early feedback.